 Mode register MR2[7] is used to disable/enable the SRT function.
 When SRT is disabled, the self refresh mode's refresh rate is assumed to be at the normal 85°C limit (sometimes referred to as 1x refresh rate).
-In the disabled mode, SRT requires the user to ensure the DRAM never exceeds a $T{\rm C}$ of 85°C while in self refresh mode, unless the user enables ASR.
+In the disabled mode, SRT requires the user to ensure the DRAM never exceeds a T_C of 85°C while in self refresh mode unless the user enables ASR.

-When SRT is enabled, the DRAM self refresh is changed internally from 1x to 2x, regardless of $T{\rm C}$.
-This enables the user to operate the DRAM beyond the standard 85°C limit up to the optional extended temperature range of 95°C while in self refresh mode.
-The standard self refresh current test specifies test conditions for normal $T{\rm C}$ (85°C) only, meaning that if SRT is enabled, the standard self refresh current specifications do not apply (see Extended Temperature Usage (page 189)).
+When SRT is enabled, the DRAM self refresh is changed internally from 1x to 2x, regardless of the case temperature.
+This enables the user to operate the DRAM beyond the standard 85°C limit up to the optional extended temperature range of 105°C while in self refresh mode.
+The standard self refresh current test specifies test conditions to normal case temperature (85°C) only, meaning if SRT is enabled, the standard self refresh current specifications do not apply (see Extended Temperature Usage).

-SRT versus ASR
+SRT vs. ASR

-If the normal T_C limit of 85°C is not exceeded, then neither SRT nor ASR is required, and both can be disabled throughout operation.
-However, if the extended temperature option of 95°C is needed, the user is required to provide a 2x refresh rate during manual refresh and to enable either the SRT or the ASR to ensure self refresh is performed at the 2x rate.
+If the normal case temperature limit of 85°C is not exceeded, neither SRT nor ASR is required, and both can be disabled throughout operation.
+However, if the extended temperature option of 105°C is needed, the user is required to provide a 2x refresh rate during (manual) refresh and to enable either the SRT or the ASR to ensure self refresh is performed at the 2x rate.